 - Steve Verheul's question and answer session, on the state of the negotiations, at the House of Communs, Tuesday, June 19, 2012

-- See also our Portal about CETA for more documents
+- See also our wiki on CETA for more documents

 - Jeremy De Beer